MickDmnts/CMN6302_2024_SAE_Athens_Major/README.md

     - Since, many sources are gathered through [Mendeley](https://www.mendeley.com/search/) around 90% of the cited work is not visible in the **Refs** folder
 - **Code:** This folder contains the testing and production phase of this majors' hands-on work.
 - **Reports**: Monthly milestone reports for the current progress of the Major.

+## Issues

+Take a look on what I'm [currently working](https://github.com/MichaelEvangelosD/cmn6302_majorSAE/issues) on!

 ## Special Thanks